VROMO logo

 You don’t have a way to track or send promotions to existing delivery customers.

-When you use a hybrid delivery solution that helps you retain your customer’s information, you’re able to instantly send out coupons, discounts, a customer review link, and retarget them with specific promotions.
+When you use a hybrid delivery solution that helps you retain your customer’s information, you’re able to instantly send your loyal customers coupons, discounts, a rate & review link, and even retarget them with specific promotions.

 customers leaving a positive review on mobile device